Computational Platforms for Scholarly Research

 The OCHRE Database Platform

-The Online Cultural and Historical Research Environment (OCHRE) is a tightly integrated suite of computational tools for working with data of all kinds through all stages of a research project.
+OCHRE is a tightly integrated suite of computational tools for working with data of all kinds through all stages of a research project.
 It provides a seamless environment within which it is easy to move from one stage to the next.

 OCHRE has been in operation continuously for more than 20 years and is currently used by more than 100 projects in the humanities and social sciences, and also in some natural sciences.
 It has 10 million indexed database items representing more than 100 terabytes of data, with room for much more.
 It is a scalable and sustainable platform for research maintained by the staff of the Forum for Digital Culture in conjunction with the University of Chicago Library.